George Mallory: Discovery of the ice axe (1933)

-Odell thought this to be a mark which Irvine might have used on some of his equipment.
-Some members of Irvine's family also seemed to remember seeing a similar marking, although this could not be verified by visual inspection of items which had been returned to Irvine's family.
+Odell thought it was a mark Irvine might have used on his equipment, and some members of Irvine's family seemed to remember seeing a similar marking.

-Mallory's widow Ruth informed Odell that, "as far as she was aware"—which may indicate she was unsure—Mallory never marked his equipment with triple marks or other type of mark, and assumed the axe belonged to Irvine.
-To Odell, Wyn Harris suggested a porter may have cut the triple mark to identify individuals' property during the 1924 expedition, though such was not the practice of many, if any, of the 1924 porters.
-Wyn Harris assured Odell that his porter Pugla cut the X mark, seen lower down on the shaft of the axe found in 1933, during the return journey from the 1933 expedition.
-Several 1933 expedition members considered it likely the axe belonged to Mallory because it had a Swiss manufacturer, Willisch of Täsch, stamped on it, and Mallory had journeyed to the Alps shortly before the 1924 expedition, when he may have acquired it.
-They were unaware this manufacturer had supplied all members of the 1924 expedition with light axes, and Mallory or Irvine might have used them during their fatal summit attempt.
+Mallory's widow Ruth told Odell that "as far as she was aware" Mallory did not mark his equipment with triple marks or any other type of mark, and therefore believed the axe belonged to Irvine.

+To Odell, Wyn-Harris suggested a porter may have cut the triple mark to identify individuals' property during the 1924 expedition, though this was not the practice of all of the 1924 porters.

+Wyn-Harris told Odell that his porter Pugla cut the X mark, seen lower down on the shaft of the axe, during the return journey from the 1933 expedition.

+Several 1933 expedition members thought the axe belonged to Mallory because it had a Swiss manufacturer, Willisch of Täsch, stamped on it, and Mallory had journeyed to the Alps shortly before the 1924 expedition, where he may have acquired it.

+They were unaware, however, that this manufacturer had supplied all members of the 1924 expedition with light axes, and Mallory or Irvine might have used them during their summit attempts.

-In 1962, a brother of Irvine found a military swagger stick, presumed to have belonged to Irvine, and on it are three horizontal identification nick marks resembling those on the axe discovered by Wyn-Harris in 1933; therefore, the axe is most likely Irvine's.
+In 1962 Irvine's brother found a military swagger stick presumed to have belonged to Irvine, and on it were three horizontal identification nick marks resembling those on the axe discovered by Wyn-Harris in 1933, which seemed to suggest that the axe was Irvine's.

-In 1977, Walt Unsworth, author of Everest: The Ultimate Book of the Ultimate Mountain, examined the axe discovered in 1933 and observed four sets of marks on its shaft.
-In addition to the three nicks seen by Odell and the cross mark cut by Pugla, he saw a single horizontal nick mark above the three observed by Odell and another three nick marks, though fainter in appearance, on the other side of the shaft opposite the cross mark.
+In 1977 Walt Unsworth, author of Everest: The Ultimate Book of the Ultimate Mountain, examined the axe and observed four sets of marks on its shaft.

+In addition to the three nicks seen by Odell and the cross mark cut by Pugla, he noted a single horizontal nick mark above the three observed by Odell and another three nick marks, though fainter in appearance, on the other side of the shaft opposite the cross mark.